Unencrypted Communication for Human Subject Research FAQ

 A3.
 Participants must be given the option to receive unencrypted communication, unless the study’s design is specific to study the unencrypted messaging platform (e.g. studying how text messaging a participant reminder effects their adherence rate to keeping study visits).
 If the study’s design is not studying the unencrypted messaging platform, participants must be allowed to continue participation even if they do not want to receive unencrypted messages.
 The appropriate language has been provided in the unencrypted messaging consent addendum and regular consent templates.

 A5.
 Not unless this is the number or email, they provide in the consent form or addendum.
 The OHRE’s “Consent Addendum for Unencrypted Communication” and language added to the consent form includes a place for a participant’s cell phone number for text messages or e-mail they want to be communicated with.
-If this number or email is no longer active, or the participant does not respond, alternate numbers should not be utilized unless the individual signs the “consent addendum for Unencrypted Communication” and provides a new cell phone number or email.
+If this number or email is no longer active, or the participant does not respond, alternate numbers should not be utilized unless the participant provides a new cell phone number or email and verbally agrees to using this contact information for unencrypted communications moving forward.
+The research team must document this verbal confirmation in the research record along with the date the verbal confirmation was provided.

 A6.
 If you have a study that is existing and have no plans to reconsent for other purposes or limited to updating the participant’s unencrypted communication information (cell phone number or email), please utilize the “Consent Addendum for Unencrypted Communication”, as this is specific to permission for unencrypted messaging.
 If you will be reconsenting for the entire study, or have a new study, please incorporate the language into your consent form or utilize the IRBIS Consent Builder